Guy Chamberlin: Frankford Yellow Jackets

 In 1925, Chamberlin joined the Frankford Yellow Jackets in Philadelphia as player and coach.
 He led the 1925 Frankford team to a 15–7 overall record, 13–7 against NFL opponents.
 The team had compiled a 9–1 record in its first 10 games, but Chamberlin suffered a broken shoulder in a game against Akron, and the Yellow Jackets lost six of the next eight games.
 Chamberlin returned to the lineup in mid-December and led the team to victories in its final two games.

 In 1926, Chamberlin returned to Philadelphia and appeared in all 17 games as a player, despite being the oldest player on the team at age 32.
 He led the 1926 Yellow Jackets to an NFL championship with a 14–1–2 record, shutting out 10 NFL opponents and outscoring all NFL opponents, 236 to 49.
 On December 4, 1926, the Yellow Jackets defeated the previously unbeaten Chicago Bears, 7–6, to secure the championship.
 In a 1968 book titled "Pro Football's All-time Greats", the author wrote that Chamberlin blocked both an extra point and a field goal in the victory over the Bears, though contemporary accounts do not corroborate the claim.

+Chamberlin left the team after the 1926 season for unclear reasons; sports historian Bob Carroll notes that "one [theory] is that Chamberlin and the players he wanted were too costly.
+Another theory is that he was fired as a result of a power battle within the Frankford organization."
 In two years at Frankford, Chamberlin led the Yellow Jackets to Philadelphia's first NFL championship and compiled a 27-8-2 record against NFL opponents.